port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-guide.md

 <details>
     <summary>`IAM Permissions` blueprint</summary>

-    The entities of this blueprint will represent different AWS IAM permissions that can be associated to an IAM Policy (`s3:DeleteBucket`, `s3:PutObject`, `ec2:StopInstances`, `ec2:TerminateInstances`).
+    The entities of this blueprint will represent different AWS IAM permissions that can be associated to an IAM Policy (`s3:DeleteBucket`, `s3:PutObject`, `ec2:StopInstances`, `ec2:TerminateInstances`...    ).

-    ```json showLineNumber
+    ```json showLineNumbers
     {
-        "identifier": "iamPermissions",
+        "identifier": "iam_permissions",
         "title": "IAM Permissions",
         "icon": "Lock",
         "schema": {